Spectral Image Segmentation with Global Appearance Modeling: Numerical Experiments

-We use all pairings of the 10 textures in Figure \ref{fig:brodatz_patt} with three different ground-truth segmentations shown in Table~\ref{tab:cut_results_brodatz} to generate three sets of images.
-We compute the mean accuracy of each method on each set of images using several parameter combinations ($\sigma_I \in \{20, 30, \ldots, 100\}$ and $\sigma_X \in \{20, 30, \ldots, 100\}$ for $\ncut$; $\lambda \in \{.990, .995, .997\}$ and $\sigma \in \{.1, 1, 10, 30\}$ for $\mixncut$).
+For the quantitative experiments, we use all pairings of the 10 textures in Figure \ref{fig:brodatz_patt} with three different ground-truth segmentations shown in Table~\ref{tab:cut_results_brodatz} to generate three sets of images.
+We compute the mean accuracy of each method on each set of images using several parameter combinations.
 Table \ref{tab:cut_results_brodatz} summarizes the best mean accuracy obtained with each method on each set of inputs.
 The table also shows the average running time of each method.
-We see the new $\mixncut$ approach obtains near perfect accuracy ($\jac \approx 1$) on all ground-truth patterns, significantly outperforming the other methods.
-The algorithms were implemented in MATLAB and run on a computer with an Intel i5-6200U CPU @ 2.30GHz using 8 GB of RAM running Linux.
+We see the new $\mixncut$ approach obtains near perfect accuracy ($\jac \approx 1$) on all ground-truth patterns, outperforming the other methods, specially the spectral ones.